-Look out for an email marketing service which allows you to have good control over the visual aspects of your email marketing campaigns.
-This includes a good spread of templates, a strong component suite and powerful plugins for extended functionality.
+Look out for an email marketing service that allows you to have good control over the visual aspects of your email marketing campaigns.
+This includes a good spread of templates, a strong component suite, and powerful plugins for extended functionality.

 2. CRM Integration